Mario Kart cannot be stopped. Dread it. Run from it. Destiny arrives all the same. And now, it’s here. Or should I say, Mario Kart is.

 We need to, however, address the elephant in the room: snaking.

 Mario Kart DS ultimately came down to “who can perform constant mini-boosts” best.
 Any and all strategy (yes, I’m talking about strategy in a Mario Kart game) was thrown out the window.
-Races were determined by who could cheese and gimmick the game most successfully.
+Instead, races were determined by who could successfully cheese and gimmick the game.

-For that, I gotta keep a great game down.
+For that, I have to keep a great game down.

 Mario Kart Super Circuit